I want to give you some quizzes!

 Consider Nikon Prostaff 3s model’s two products namely 8×42 and 10×42.
 The first model has 8 power magnification (8 times magnification) where the second model has 10 power magnification (10 times magnification).
 Which are the best binoculars?

 The price difference between the two models are very negligible.
-If you compare the usability of these two models you’ll find the 8×42 model beats the 10×42 model in every way!
+If you compare the usability of these two models you’ll find the 8×42 model beats the 10×42 model in every way (other than the magnification)!
 This is because higher magnification doesn’t ensure better performance!

 Okay that was an easily question.
 Now look at the specs of the two binoculars below and guess the most expensive model!